British Nationality (Irish Citizens) Act 2024

 Overview

-This bill grants British citizenship to Irish citizens who have resided in the UK for five years, meeting specific residency requirements and not violating UK immigration laws.
-The bill amends the British Nationality Act 1981 to achieve this.
+This bill grants British citizenship to Irish citizens who have lived in the UK for five years, meeting specific residency requirements, subject to certain exceptions outlined in the Illegal Migration Act 2023.

 Description

-The British Nationality (Irish Citizens) Bill amends the British Nationality Act 1981 to create a new pathway to British citizenship for Irish citizens.
-To qualify, applicants must:
+The British Nationality (Irish Citizens) Bill amends the British Nationality Act 1981.
+It introduces a new section (4AA) allowing Irish citizens to register for British citizenship if they:

-• Have been in the UK for five years prior to application.
+- Have resided in the UK for five years before applying;

-• Have been absent from the UK for no more than 450 days total in those five years and no more than 90 days in the final 12 months before application.
+- Were absent from the UK for no more than 450 days during those five years and no more than 90 days in the final year;

 Government Spending